-- 1. possess a cumulative undergraduate grade-point average of at least 3.0 on a 4.0 scale, calculated on all work attempted in which letter grades were awarded - 2. possess an grade-point average of at least 3.0 in all college-level history courses, with no grade below "C" for a history course - hold at least 15 semester hours credit, or its equivalent, in college-level history courses. - 4. possess minimum scores of 500 on the verbal section and 4 on the analytical writing section of the Graduate Record Examination. - 5. submit (a) an essay on career goals, (b) a formal writing sample, such as a term paper or seminar paper, and (c) two letters of recommendation from persons familiar with the applicant's academic work - 6. be recommended for admission by no less than a simple majority of the Department of History's Graduate Studies Committee.
+- 1. possess an over-all undergraduate grade-point average of at least 3.0 on a 4.0 scale, calculated on all work attempted in which letter grades were awarded - 2. possess an grade-point average of at least 3.0 in all college-level history courses, with no grade below "C" for a history course - 3. have at least 15 semester hours of credit, or the equivalent, in college-level history courses. - 4. possess minimum scores of 500 on the verbal section and 4 on the analytical writing section of the Graduate Record Examination (GRE).
+For those applicants whose GRE scores date from up to five yeras prior to October 2002, a minimum score of 500 on the quantitative or 500 on the analysical sectins will be accepted in lieu of the analytical writing requirement.

+- 5. submit (a) an essay on career goals, (b) a formal writing sample, such as a term paper or seminar paper, and (c) two letters of recommendation from persons familiar with the applicant's academic work - 6. be recommended for admission by no less than a simple majority of the Department of History's Graduate Studies Committee.